 The Bifen will both kill and repel cicadas.
 Its odorless, won’t hurt any plant and will provide 2-4 weeks of residual.
 Add the Spreader Sticker to the mix to insure you get good coverage on the plant.
 Spreader Sticker doesn’t kill anything by itself; Spreader Sticker is basically an agent which allows the Bifen to coat all the plant surfaces like the leaves, limbs and trunk.

-Try to treat as much of the plants you want to protect as possible using one of our SPRAYERS.
+Try to treat as much of the plants you want to protect as possible using a 20 GALLON HOSE END SPRAYER

 Though male cicadas will land on just about any plant, females ready to lay eggs tend to target plants which will be best suited to become a food supply.
 By treating these plants before the females start egg laying, you will be able to keep them away and avoid tree damage.
 Treating as many of your plants will also repel cicadas so they don’t forage on your property which in turn will lead to less noise from them.
 Though treatments won’t last forever, spraying as many trees and shrubs cicadas are targeting will help to keep them away and kill off those who choose to stay.

 If adult cicadas are targeting your vegetable or fruit garden in search of sap, use VEGETABLES PLUS PERMETHRIN to treat plants you want to protect.
 Labeled for use on plants that yield fruit or vegetables, this product will protect your plants from all kinds of common garden pests.

 Vegetables Plus Perm: http://www.bugspraycart.com/insecticide/liquid/veg-plus-10-perm

 Keep in mind Permethrin won’t last as long as the Bifen because it’s not as strong; treatments will last approximately 1-2 weeks.
 But because it’s odorless and safe enough to use on any plant, not a bad option.